MariaChristinaPapatheodorou/Computational-Roadmap-for-Lipidomics-in-R-From-Raw-Data-to-Functional-Insight---codes/README.md

 Code 5: Functional Enrichment Analysis

 Implementation of functional enrichment analysis.
 This implementation demonstrates the use of clusterProfiler to identify enriched biological processes.

+Code 6: Reproducible R Workflow for Roadmap Validation

+This executable script demonstrates the end-to-end application of the proposed roadmap, using a synthetic dataset to ensure ana-lytical transparency and computational reproducibility.